Should you buy an Aga?

 What is a Rayburn?

 A Rayburn is a range cooker with a built-in boiler that can provide hot water and, with certain models, heat up multiple radiators around the house.
-Made from cast iron with an enameled finish, they look like Aga range cookers, and are made by Aga at the same factory in Shropshire.
+Made from cast iron with an enamelled finish, they look like Aga range cookers, and are made by Aga at the same factory in Shropshire.
 They have a lidded hotplate top and come with two ovens – one for cooking and one for warming (models with two cooking ovens are also available).

 Aside from their ability to provide central heating and hot water, Rayburns differ from Agas in that some models are compatible with solid fuels such as wood, peat briquettes or smokeless/bituminous coals.
 This makes them an excellent choice for people in rural areas, those looking to get off the grid or those just hoping to use a cheaper, more carbon-lean fuel source than gas or oil.